hazelcast/hazelcast-reference-manual/src/MultiMap.md

 - `value-collection-type`: Type of the value collection.
 It can be `Set` or `List`.
 - `entry-listeners`: Lets you add listeners (listener classes) for the map entries.
-You can also set the attribute include-value to true if you want the item event to contain the entry values, and you can set local to true if you want to listen to the entries on the local node.
+You can also set the attribute include-value to true if you want the item event to contain the entry values, and you can set local to true if you want to listen to the entries on the local member.